 Simultaneously, riders have been seeking out more challenging terrain on this new breed of trail bike.
 Demanding bridleways, downhill racetracks and bike parks have all become regular fodder for trail riders.

-To fully exploit today’s amazing bikes, and adapt to the changing terrain, new skills and techniques have been developed.
-In this new series, Andy Barlow — head coach at Scotland’s acclaimed Dirt School — breaks down the most crucial elements of modern riding, explains the ways in which they have changed over the years, and reveals how you can adapt your technique to get the most out of both your bike and the trails.
+In this guide, we’ll break down the most crucial elements of modern riding, explain the ways in which they have changed over the years, and reveal how you can adapt your technique to get the most out of both your bike and the trails.

 The average modern trail bike has more in common with a downhill bike from a few years ago than a current XC race bike.
 We’re talking long wheelbases, slack head angles and low bottom brackets, all to increase stability.

 Dropper posts have been revolutionary and mean that movements and body shapes associated with downhill racing have become commonplace on regular trails.
 The fact that you can get your saddle out of the way so conveniently, frees your hips up to allow all kinds of movement that just wasn’t really possible until recently.

 Knowing what shapes to adopt, and the range of motion available to you, will allow you to exploit the extra control and stability brought by modern machinery, and deliver that much sought after feeling of riding ‘in’ the bike rather than perched ‘on top’ of it.

 Most of you will have read about the neutral position — the stance you adopt out of the saddle when riding technical terrain.
 But many riders still struggle to achieve the optimum position, and it’s by far the most common problem we correct among our clients.